Probabilistic Contrastive Learning Recovers the Correct Aleatoric Uncertainty of Ambiguous Inputs: Experiments

 After confirming that the predicted posteriors are correct, this section shows that they resemble the aleatoric uncertainty in image data.
 We also show that this enables novel applications such as credible intervals for image retrieval.

 \textbf{Measuring Aleatoric Uncertainty.} In the upcoming experiment, we do not have access to any ground-truth $\kappa(x)$ against which to compare $\hat{\kappa}(x)$.
-Instead, we need to compare it to various indicators of the amount of aleatoric uncertainty in each image.
+Instead, we need to compare it to various indicators of aleatoric uncertainty.
 We use three different indicators that capture human uncertainty, information loss, and performance decrease with respect to the amount of aleatoric uncertainty.
-First, if an image is ambiguous, we can expect human annotators to disagree about the latent that it shows.
+First, if an image is ambiguous, human annotators disagree about the latent that it shows.
 We therefore conduct our experiment on CIFAR-10H \cite{peterson2019human}.
 It comprises fifty class annotations for each image.
 This gives a soft-label distribution whose entropy reflects the ambiguity of the image.
-We compute the rank correlation between $\hat{\kappa}(x)$ and this annotator entropy to measure how well $\hat{\kappa}(x)$ reflects human-perceived input ambiguity.
-Second, we can induce controlled information loss by cropping images.
-Specifically, we crop test images to percentages $\texttt{crop\_size} \sim \text{Unif}([0.25, 1])$ of their original width and height.
+We compute the Rank Corr. between $1/\hat{\kappa}(x)$ and this annotator entropy to measure how well $\hat{\kappa}(x)$ reflects human-perceived input ambiguity.
+Second, we induce controlled information loss by deteriorating the image. \citep{wu2020simple} identified cropping to increase aleatoric uncertainty most clearly.
+Thus, we crop test images to percentages $\texttt{crop\_size} \sim \text{Unif}([0.25, 1])$ of their original size.
 The aleatoric uncertainty increases the more the image is cropped.
-We thus report the rank correlation between $\hat{\kappa}(x)$ and the crop size as a second metric.
+We thus report the Rank Corr. between $1/\hat{\kappa}(x)$ and the crop size as a second metric.
 Third, ambiguous images inevitably lead to decreased performance.
 To investigate whether $\hat{\kappa}(x)$ is indicative of performance, we calculate the Recall@1 \cite{jegou2010product} on the $p\%$ images with the highest $\hat{\kappa}(x)$.
 If $\hat{\kappa}(x)$ correctly reflects aleatoric uncertainty, removing ambiguous images should improve performance, so the Recall@1 should increase monotonically with $p$.
-This metric also illustrates the popular use case of abstaining from prediction on images that are uncertain and likely to be misclassified.
+This metric also illustrates the popular use case of abstaining from uncertain predictions.